 I love cycling.
-Since living in France it has quickly become my preferred method of getting round.
+When I lived in France it was my preferred method of getting round.
 It’s faster than walking, environmentally friendly, and you get to take in the scenery and fresh air.
 Plus the odd fly, for nutrition.
-So when the opportunity to spend three days cycling around Costa Brava presented itself, I jumped at the chance.
+So when the opportunity to spend three days cycling in the Pyrenees presented itself, I jumped at the chance.

 Ok, so the real reason I jumped at the chance was because the cycle trip included a balloon ride.
-But it turned out that cycling is one hell of a way to experience the gorgeous countryside of Costa Brava, even when not floating above it suspended by nothing but hot air and ultramagic.
+But it turned out that cycling is one hell of a way to experience the gorgeous countryside of the Pyrenees region of Catalonia, even when not floating above it suspended by nothing but hot air and ultramagic.

 I was initially a little concerned by the proposed itinerary for our three day trip.
 I like to think of myself as fairly fit, but the first day included nearly fifty kilometres of cycling.
 And the route was right up near the Pyrenees.
 And even I know that the Pyrenees are a fairly big pile of mountains.
 Fifty kilometres of leg busting sounded like hard work, even with a balloon ride as pay off.